 Perhaps you will use a scorecard that ties back to your objectives.
 Decide how often you’ll measure.
 Will it be weekly, quarterly, yearly?
 Make sure you set your benchmarks and identify trends and variations from there.

 You’ll also want to consider measuring qualitative data by way of surveys or feedback inboxes.
 This will allow people to share their thoughts and anecdotes, which you may find even more valuable than quantitative data.

 To measure performance and increase engagement, include performance markers and milestones from the beginning.
 Reward the team via badges, gamification, or other reward bonuses as those milestones are achieved.

 Lastly, openly share the results, wins, and losses with the team.
 Involving every- one creates a trusting and collaborative environment, which paves the way to increased program adoption and continued participation.

 management, trusted by more than 18 million customers and employees at 80% of the Fortune 1000.
-Our unparalleled expertise, customer insights at scale, and collaborative ecosystem help people and organizations succeed with social.
-Hootsuite’s versatile platform supports a thriving ecosystem of social networks complemented by 250+ business applications and integrations, allowing organizations to integrate social media into existing systems and programs.
+Our unparalleled expertise, customer insights at scale, and collaborative ecosystem help people and organisations succeed with social.
+Hootsuite’s versatile platform supports a thriving ecosystem of social networks complemented by 250+ business applications and integrations, allowing organisations to integrate social media into existing systems and programs.

-Along with our channel and agency partners, we help organizations build and manage their brand, strengthen relationships with customers, drive business results, and integrate social across their organization.
-Innovating since day one, we continue to help organizations pioneer the social media landscape and accelerate their success through product training, group training and tailored organizational training, as well as security and compliance services.
+Along with our channel and agency partners, we help organisations build and manage their brand, strengthen relationships with customers, drive business results, and integrate social across their organisation.
+Innovating since day one, we continue to help organisations pioneer the social media landscape and accelerate their success through product training, group training and tailored organisational training, as well as security and compliance services.